What are the different types of CPE?

 - Deeper understandings of personal and pastoral identity issues in learning and ministry

-- Increasing competence in functioning as spiritual care giver in a professional ministry role
+- Competence in functioning as spiritual care giver in a professional ministry role

 - A variety of spiritual care skills as well as theoretical knowledge relevant to effective ministry